-At position level, target issuers are analysed using the ASI, the Manager's single holding sustainability indicator, which represents in one figure, between -100% and +100%, the contribution to resource efficiency and/or pollution control of each individual company and therefore the correlation of the value of a listed company to environmental sustainability and related trends.
+To measure the attainment of the sustainable investment objective of the Fund the Manager uses the ASI, the Manager's single holding sustainability indicator, which represents in one figure, between -100% and +100%, the contribution to resource efficiency and/or pollution control of each individual company and therefore the correlation of the value of a listed company to environmental sustainability and related trends.
 It is calculated as the average of the positive or negative environmental contribution of each division of the company, weighted by its enterprise value.
-Among the long positions, the Fund invested in target issuers that met the ASI threshold (\geq +25%), representing investments in companies that attain a positive environmental impact based on the assessment of the company's single divisions.
+The Fund invests in target issuers that meet the ASI threshold (\geq +25%), representing investments in companies that attain a positive environmental impact based on assessment of the company's single divisions.
+All sustainable investments in the Fund as at 30.12.2022 respected the aforementioned ASI threshold.